datapointchris/ichrisbirch/developers_guide.md

    - [ ] wily does not have json output at the moment `wily diff . -r master > euphoria/version_stats/{version}/complexity.txt`

-4. Commit version stats files and create a version tag `git commit -am 'release: v0.3.0 - Migrate Databases'`
+3. Commit version stats files and create a version tag `git commit -am 'release: v0.3.0 - Migrate Databases'`
 - [ ] Create a git tag after the bump so that the tag references the bump commit
   - [ ] git tag 'v0.3.0'
 - [ ] Push branch and tags
   - [ ] git push --tags
 - [ ] Pray to Dionysus

+4. Merge Feature Branch
+  `git checkout master`
+  `git merge feature/{feature}`